Pediatric Orthopedic surgeons width="1024" height="188"

 Long-Term Complications of a Broken Elbow

-Since elbow fractures occur around the growth plate, the growth plate can get injured; thereby, leading to the early closure of the growth plate.
-Although rare, the best way to know if the growth plate got injured is for the orthopedic surgeon to monitor the growth of the child’s limb.
+Since elbow fractures occur around the growth plate, the growth plate can get injured.
+This can lead to the early closure of the growth plate.
+Although rare, the best way to know if the growth plate is injured is for the orthopedic surgeon to monitor the growth of the child’s limb.

 Other long-term complications of a broken elbow include: